Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 We use Compression Side Channel Attacks:

 *In compression algorithms any phrase that is repeated gets stored once.
 This means that if a certain string of characters is repeated somewhere in the text, it is only stored the first time.
 The second time it occurs as a reference to the first occurrence, therefore when a text occurs multiple times it is very efficiently compressed so the size is smaller.
-This characteristic can be used in a compression side channel attack.* (https://www.venafi.com/blog/what-are-compression-side-channel-attacks)
+This characteristic can be used in a compression side-channel attack.* (https://www.venafi.com/blog/what-are-compression-side-channel-attacks)

-So, when the enctyption is a stream cipher, the length of the response reveals the exact plain text length.
-In order to decode the sessionid, we loop one byte at a time and look for the shortest encryption.
-(In order to avoid oulier cases, we make sure only one byte correspond to the shortest length):
+So, when the encryption is a stream cipher, the length of the response reveals the exact plain text length.
+To decode the sessionid, we loop one byte at a time and look for the shortest encryption.
+(To avoid outlier cases, we make sure only one byte corresponds to the shortest length):
 ```python
 def decode_session_id(oracle: CompressionOracle):
     # consts